-The present document on Health Advisory on Air Pollution, 2023 under NPCCHH (MoHFW) is updated from the previous public health advisory on air pollution.
-Under the guidance of Prof. Atul Goel, Director General, DGHS, Shri Lav Agarwal, Additional Secretary, MoHFW, Dr. Anil Kumar, Principal Advisor, NCDC and Dr Aakash Shrivastava, Head and Addl.
+The present document on Health Advisory on Air Pollution, 2024 under NPCCHH (MoHFW) is updated from the previous public health advisory on air pollution.
+Under the guidance of Prof. Atul Goel, Director General, DGHS, Ms. L. S. Changsan, Additional Secretary, MoHFW, Ms. Latha Ganapathy Joint Secretary, MoHFW, Dr. Anil Kumar, Principal Advisor, NCDC and Dr Aakash Shrivastava, Head and Addl.
 Director, NPCCHH (HQ) at NCDC, the contents in the previous document were revised and edited with inclusion of certain new areas and relevant messages on air pollution related health issues by the undersigned.

 The updated advisory contents were then shared with the members of the Technical Expert Group (TEG) on air pollution and health including some of the special invitees working in the subject areas for their suggestions/ inputs.
 Inputs from some expert members were received and during the TEG meeting, the contents of the document were presented.
-Inputs suggested were considered and the final document got developed.
-New inclusions in the document are the burden of diseases attributed to air pollution from recent ICMR report, CPCB's inputs in Air quality information, diagrams on Health Effects and Vulnerables attributable to air pollution, recommendations specially for the programme officials, considerations during the time of high AQI levels, CPCB's Delhi NCR Graded Response Plans and its recommendations to programme officials, Social media message templates, important links and references.
+Inputs suggested were considered and the final document got developed, CPCB's inputs in Air quality information, diagrams on Health Effects and Vulnerables attributable to air pollution, recommendations specially for the programme officials, considerations during the time of high AQI levels, CPCB's Delhi NCR Graded Response Plans and its recommendations to programme officials, Social media message templates, important links and references.